 No links to website

 This is another one that annoys me and makes me waste so much time.
 I often compare the LinkedIn Profile to a mini-website that’s driving traffic to your main website.
 But of course that only works if you link to your website.
 There are different options to do that, the most obvious one is in the ‘Contact Details’ where you can link to 3 sites (or pages).
 Do that!
 And then I recommend you also add the link in your summary and experience section, even if they are not clickable.
 People can easily copy paste them into a new browser.
 I get over 60% of my clients on LinkedIn, but some of them don’t contact me directly on LinkedIn but go over to my site, sign up to my newsletter & then call me up 6 months later.
-My LinkedIn Profile Quick Fix demonstrates how you can customize these links and even build your email list.

 It goes without saying that the bigger your network, the higher your chance is to get contacted.
 Just having a great LinkedIn Profile is not enough, just like having a great website is not enough.
 You need traffic to your website and you need connections in your network.